-Yildiz Palace entrance fee is 20 Turkish Liras as of 2022.
-In order to visit Yildiz Tile and Porcelain Factory, you need to buy an extra ticket worth 30 TL.
+Yildiz Palace entrance fee is 20 Turkish Liras as of 2024.
+Extra ticket for Yıldız Tile and Porcelain Museum is 30 TL.
 Museum Pass Istanbul is valid in this place.
 The information on the ticket price was last updated on December 3, 2023.

 Yildiz Palace Opening Hours 2024

 Yildiz Palace opening hours are between 09:00 in the morning and 17:00 in the evening.
 Please also note that the museum is closed on Monday.
 Information on visiting hours was last updated on December 3, 2023.

 Visiting times of museums in Istanbul may change due to events and renovations.
 Before going to the museum, I suggest you visit the official website of The Palace and review the latest situation.

 Yildiz Palace is located in Besiktas, one of the most beautiful districts of Istanbul.
 You can reach the palace after a pleasant walk through Yildiz Park.
 The entrance of Yildiz Park is just across the street from Ciragan Palace Kempinski, one of the most popular hotels in Istanbul.